Aquilops | Eagle-Faced Dinosaur from the Early Cretaceous

 HolotypeOMNH 34557

-Aquilops Origins: Taxonomy, Timeline, and Discovery
+Aquilops Origins – Taxonomy, Timeline, and Discovery

 The first discovery of the Aquilops was made in 1997 by paleontologist Scott Madsen in Montana, USA.
 However, it wasn’t until 2014 that it was first described by American paleontologists Andrew Farke, W. Desmond Maxwell, Richard L. Cifelli, and Matthew J. Wedel.
-However, this gap between discovery and description is not uncommon in paleontology, as the process of extracting and studying fossils is often a lengthy one.
+This gap between discovery and description is not uncommon in paleontology, as the process of extracting and studying fossils is often a lengthy one.

 Fossil Evidence